 Before detailing the difference between the buying call vs selling put, let us understand what the two strategies are:

 Buying Call vs Selling Put – Meaning

 Selling a put is a neutral to bullish strategy.
-An investor does not expect the share price to rise significantly till the expiration.
-Rather, the investor expects the security price to remain range-bound, around the strike price till the expiry.
-Thus, with this strategy, an investor could make a profit in all situations, i.e. if the price falls slightly, rises or stays the same.
+An investor does not expect the share price to rise significantly until expiration.
+Instead, the investor expects the security price to remain range-bound, around the strike price until expiry.
+Thus, with this strategy, an investor could make a profit in all situations, i.e., if the price falls slightly, rises, or stays the same.
 However, selecting the right strike price is very crucial for this strategy.

 The profit prospects of this tactic are limited to the premium a trader collects by selling the put.
 This premium is the maximum possible gain for the seller, even if the share price doubles or even increases.
 In contrast, the chances and prospects of loss are unlimited in theory.
 If the share price falls significantly, a trader could suffer a massive loss.

 Now that we have an idea of what the two strategies are let’s take a look at the differences between buying call vs selling put.

 The following are the differences between buying call vs selling put:

 Buying a call means that the buyer has the right to buy the underlying share at the agreed strike price on the expiry.
 Here we should know that all options trade gives only a right to act to the buyer, but he is under no obligation to exercise his right.

 When selling the put, the seller does not receive such a right as the right remains only with the buyer.
 Instead, the seller must buy the underlying share if the buyer exercises his right at the time of expiry.